yu-ming-chen/tp/docs/UserGuide.md

  > ⚠ Although both `NAME` and `PRICE` fields are optional, the command must include at least one of these prefixes.

-✏ Example: `edit 1 n/Long-Sleeve Shirt p/20`
+✏ Example: `edit 1 n/Long Sleeve Shirt p/20`

-This will rename the expenditure at index 2 to "Long-Sleeve Shirt" with price "$20" as seen in Figure 5.3.3.1 below:
+This will rename the expenditure at index 2 to "Long Sleeve Shirt" with price "$20" as seen in Figure 5.3.3.1 below:

 ![Example of edit expenditure command](images/CommandScreenShots/5_3_3_1_editExpenditure.png)